nerdvibe/mina-addresses-blacklist/README.md

 ## Who is mantaining the list?

 The list is mainly mantained by Carbonara from WeStake.Club ⚡️ , but this repository is opensource and anyone can contribute to improve the list by submitting an issue or a PR.
-The changes are approved by the key community members of the Mina ecosystem, such as @garethtdavies and @icohigh and @nerdvibe.
+The changes are approved by the key community members of the Mina ecosystem, such as @garethtdavies and @icohigh, @wjdf, @EmrePiconbello and @nerdvibe.